A PROPERTY TAX

 TECHNOLOGY - Innovation is the new standard when it comes to quality legal representation.
 Keeping technologically current reduces costs, allows quicker turn-around of client matters, and leads to significantly better results.
 Technology accordingly serves a key role.
 This includes using up-to-date computer systems, the latest peripherals, specialized legal and accounting software, a robust Document Management System (DMS), and a contact relationship management system (CRM).

 EXPERIENCE - Knowledge results from experience.
 And while this is significant, the law is never static.
-Keeping abreast of recent changes and developments concerning property tax issues is just as important.
-This includes attending continuing education classes, being active in professional associations, and networking continually with other tax professionals.
+Keeping abreast of recent changes and developments involving property tax issues is just as important.
+This includes being active in legal associations, undertaking professional courses, and continual networking with other professionals.

 Michael Saegert, Atty at Law